iampriyatam/tt/README.md

 - Created Next.js app using NPM (Node Package Manager)
 - Converted website into next.js app
 - Fetched products listing from an RESTful API using Axios.
-- Used vercel to deploy this app seamlessly.
+- Used Netify to deploy this app seamlessly.

 ## Deploy on Netlify